 Preventing future recurrences of your shop vac blowing dust

 To keep your shop vac from blowing dust out the back in the future, I recommend shaking off the dust from the filter each time you empty the bin.
 That will help to keep the filter from clogging up on you.
 I’m not great about remembering to do this myself.
 But if you keep the filter clean, it can last years, and your vac will run better too.
+You can make the filters easier to clean and prolong their life by slipping an inexpensive pool skimmer scum sock over the filter to keep it from getting clogged with big dust.

 When you go to shake the filter out, if you see physical damage to it, it’s time to order a new one.
 A physically damaged filter won’t do its job, and soon will start blowing dust again.